 “I appreciate his views on less taxes, on water rights, I still appreciate his views on the Second Amendment, religious freedom, I totally respect those things,” Pounder said.
 “But I didn’t realize there was this dark theology.”

-As we saw yesterday, what lies behind this violent and vengeful Christianism is the deep belief that white conservative Christians are being “persecuted” in the United States and that “warfare” conducted by “soldiers of Christ” will be necessary to “take back the country” lest we face “white genocide” as Stephen Herreid calls it with the hysterical panic that so characterizes loony MAGA rhetoric.
+As we saw yesterday, what lies behind this violent and vengeful Christianism is the deep belief that white conservative Christians are being “persecuted” in the United States and that “warfare” conducted by “soldiers of Christ” will be necessary to “take back the country” lest we face “white genocide”.

 Of course, not everybody is toying with the idea of “a civil war or secession”.
 But, on the Right, neither is such talk regarded as being crazy or beyond the pale either.
 It is, as they say, “within the Universe of Discourse”.
 From Pastor Rick Joyner’s call for civil war to Meghan McCain’s death threats against anybody outlawing assault weapons to the whack Evangelical “prophet” demanding the arrest of Democrats or the Righteous will start butchering them to John Zmirak’s demented claim that Hillary Clinton was the new Diocletian and Trump the new Constantine, the thing connecting virtually all conservative Christian talk, Protestant and Catholic, in the United States is the fixed belief that conservative white Christians are bitterly persecuted and fighting for their lives.